PAST WINNERS AND JUDGES OF THE HUGH M. HEFNER FIRST AMENDMENT AWARDS

 Frank J. Donner (Lifetime Achievement): For a lifetime of dedication to the First Amendment as lawyer, scholar, author and unremitting foe of government political surveillance.

-Yvonne Braithwaite Burke, Partner, Kutak, Rode & Huie.
+Yvonne Brathwaite Burke, Partner, Kutak, Rock & Huie.

 Hamilton Fish III, Publisher, The Nation.